 Summer Field Fellowship

 All students receive a stipend to assist in the conduct of this fieldwork.
-Students are prepared for the experience through assistance in finding and selecting the field placement and receive targeted skills training.
+Students are prepared for the experience through assistance in finding and selecting the field placement and receiving targeted skills training.

 Upon return to the program, summer fellows present their work to the program and participate in debriefing sessions that seek to synthesize learning.